robotlolita/tamago/README.md

 # Tamago

+> **NOTE**: Tamago is in an early prototype phase and should not be used for
+>           anything serious.
+There'll be a lot of breaking changes, and things
+>           may not work as you expect!

 Tamago is a practical, safe, and observable programming language designed to allow efficient implementation on top of a JavaScript VM.
 One of the goals of Tamago is to be usable as a tool for teaching programming, and lowering the